-Figure 2-1: Authentication Pages
+Figure 1: Authentication Pages

-The following table describes pages available when Authentication is selected from the main navigation pane.
+The following table describes the pages available when Authentication is selected from the left navigation pane.

 Page Description User Management Manage local user accounts.
 From here, you can add new accounts, edit existing accounts, or delete users.
-Refer to User Management on page 17 for details.
+Refer to User Management on page 8 for details.
 RBAC Controls RBAC mode to decide if the user's privileges are controlled by GigaVUE-FM or the managed device.
-Refer to RBAC on page 19 for details.
-Authentication (AAA, RADIUS, TACACS+, LDAP) GigaVUE-FM can authenticate users against a local user database or against the database stored on an external authentication server (RADIUS, TACACS+, or LDAP).
-Users with the fm_super_admin role or users with write access to FM Security Management category can specify the authentication methods used for H Series logins using the options in the AAA (Authentication, Authorization and Accounting), RADIUS, TACACS+, and LDAP.
-The AAA (Authentication, Authorization and Accounting) specifies which authentication methods to use to configure the methods themselves in their individual tabs (RADIUS, TACACS+, and LDAP).
+Refer to RBAC on page 10 for details.
+Authentication Type (Local, RADIUS, TACACS+, LDAP, Third Party) Use to configure authentication methods.
+GigaVUE-FM can authenticate users against the local user database configured in the User Management or against the external authentication server (LDAP, RADIUS, or TACACS+) or the third party (that is, external organization IdP).
+Refer to Authentication Type for more details.